Mergers of double neutron stars with one high-spin component: brighter kilonovae and fallback accretion, weaker gravitational waves: Formation of a double NS system with a rapidly spinning component

 There are currently about 23 DNSs known in our Galaxy, about half of which will merge within a Hubble time \citep{tv23}.
 It is noteworthy that two out of the three globular cluster DNS pulsars, J1807$-$2500B and J0514$-$4002A, have been fully recycled to spin periods of 4.2~ms and 5.0~ms, respectively.
 This is most likely a result of long-term recycling in a low-mass X-ray binary (LMXB) system \citep{acrs82,rs82}, later followed by an encounter exchange of the MSP into the present DNS system, see Fig.~\ref{fig:cartoon}.
 The bottleneck, in terms of temporal evolution, of the formation channel depicted in Fig.~\ref{fig:cartoon} is the nuclear fusion timescale of the low-mass star that evolves to become the donor star in the LMXB system in which the NS is recycled to ms spin period.
 This donor star should have a mass of less than $2\;M_\odot$ to secure efficient recycling \citep{ts99,tlk12}.
 The nuclear evolution timescale is thus at least 1.3~Gyr.
 However, this timescale is often significantly less than the Hubble time and thus plays no big role for the detection statistics of DNS mergers with a fast-spinning NS component given that the in-spiral timescale of the DNS system due to GWs can take any value between a few Myr and up to a Hubble time.

-Besides the known binary sources in local globular clusters, triple systems \citep{sra+14} provide further support for the possibility of producing rapidly spinning NSs that may eventually reside in DNS systems.
+A recent discovery in the Galactic globular cluster NGC~1851 \citep{bdf+24} provides further evidence for exchange interactions producing a MSP orbited by another NS or BH, and may thus hint at the possibility for producing GW source components in the BH lower-mass gap.
+These components themselves may originate from DNS mergers in dense clusters \citep{bdf+24} or in hierarchical triple systems \citep{sra+14}.
+To summarize, it is evident that nature may produce DNS systems (and mergers) in which one component is a MSP with very rapid spin.
 We note that both globular clusters, nuclear star clusters, and hierarchical triple systems have been suggested in relation to the origin of some recently detected GW source components \citep{rzp+16,ll21,brg+23}.
-To summarize, it seems quite possible that nature may produce DNS systems (and mergers) in which one component is a MSP with very rapid spin.

 The fastest spinning MSP known to date has a spin period of 1.40~ms \citep[PSR~J1748$-$2446ad,][]{hessels06}.
 Recycling an MSP to a spin period of e.g. $1.0\;{\rm ms}$, requires accretion of, at least, $0.24\;M_\odot$ of material \citep[see Eq.~(14) in][]{tlk12}, and it is uncertain whether disk-magnetospheric conditions in the vicinity of the accreting NS in an LMXB allows for such fast spin \citep[see discussions in][]{tv23}.
 Nevertheless, in the following we study the merger process of a DNS system in which one NS component has a spin parameter $\chi\equiv S/M_{\mathrm{ADM}}^2 = 0.5$, which, somewhat depending on the EOS, corresponds to a spin period of $\sim 1.2$~ms (see Table~\ref{tab:runs}), while the other component has a negligible spin (in our simulations $\chi_2 = 0$).
 The latter approximates the typical spin period $\ga 1.0\;{\rm s}$ of an old non-recycled NS which has spun down due to significant magneto-dipole radiation from an (initially) strong B-field of order $\sim\!10^{13}\;{\rm G}$.